arnasrum/telenorAssignment/README.md

 - Finds the largest product of k consecutive numbers in horizontal, vertical, and diagonal directions.
 - Multi-threading support for improved performance.
 - Flexible mode to find max product of any adjacent k numbers.
 - Configurable number of consecutive factors and thread count.
+(The consecutive solution will not get speedups until about 1000x1000 grids).
 - Performance timing with median calculation across multiple runs.

 ## Usage